MrJackSpade/RG35XXP-WINE/README.md

 > [!WARNING]
 >
 > - Improper shutdown can cause Wine to corrupt its configuration files, requiring a restore from backup
-> - There is an intentional 20-second delay between X server start and Wine launch due to session detection limitations
 > - Some applications may require manual Winetricks configuration
 > - Wine shell closes once the last application exits.
 This is apparently a limitation of WINE itself, so unfortunately I can't do anything about it